-The DWP will record the request and post a form to you.
+The DWP will record the request and post a form to you - you should receive it within two weeks.
 You will have one month from the date the DWP receives your request to return the completed form.
 If so, the date they received your request will be treated as your date of claim.
 Due to postal timescales and delays, the DWP advise customers to telephone if possible as this preserves an earlier date of claim.